-The Adobe Meadow neighborhood emerged as a site of rural custom half-acre lots off of Middlefield Road in the late 1940s.
+The Adobe Meadow neighborhood started as a site of rural half-acre lots off Middlefield Road in the late 1940s.
 It was located in the unincorporated farmland between Palo Alto and Mountain View at a time when Adobe Creek ran along East Charleston Road and the residents along Charleston and the south end of Grove Avenue crossed bridges to the Piers Dairy on Louis Road.

 Grove Avenue, Mayview Avenue, and Ross Road were dirt roads where custom older homes first occupied corner lots.
 Some homes still survive on Middlefield Road at East Meadow, on Ross Road at both East Meadow and Mayview, and along Grove Avenue, while others have been thoroughly remodeled.
 The first homes had wells for drinking water, since municipal services had not yet reached south of Palo Alto.

 One of the earliest residents was Bea Ellis on Grove Avenue, who worked for many years as a school cook.
-She remembers when the Corina Way and Nathan Way blocks were a carrot field, and fig trees and other fruit trees populated the back lots in mini-farms.
-Some of the fig trees and wells still survive.
+She remembers when the Corina Way and Nathan Way were a carrot field with fig and other fruit trees growing in mini-farms.
+Some of the trees and wells still survive.

+Paul Berry remembers a December 1955 rain that created a lake in the area east of Middlefield Road so the dairy cows there were standing knee-deep in water.
+That Spring, Eichler, Brown & Kaufman and Mackay began building homes on that dairy site.
 The Brown and Kauffman development along Louis Road north of the new Adobe Creek flood channel was built in the mid-1950s, when Charleston Road was widened.
-Eichlers sprung up in 1956 on south side of the channel, a twin of a similar development off of Miller Creek Road in Marin County called Lucas Valley.
-AMNA President Ken Allen grew up in that Lucas Valley subdivision.
+Eichlers sprung up in 1956 on south side of the channel, a twin of a similar development off Miller Creek Road in Marin County called Lucas Valley.
+AMNA past-president Ken Allen grew up in that Lucas Valley subdivision.
 Ortega School and Ramos Park were built to serve the burgeoning population of school children.

 From the late 1950s into the 1970s, the half-acre lots along Grove Avenue, Mayview Avenue and Ross Road were split, eventually leading to nearly-hidden flag lots behind every home.
-In 1956, a contractor turned a couple of adjacent very deep lots adjacent the Adobe Creek Channel into a cul de sac called Grove Court, and he and six of his Mormon friend built custom homes–each with a room over a two-story garage.
-Two families still occupy their original homes, Lorna Holdaway and Curt Harrison.
+In 1956, a contractor created a cul de sac called Grove Court adjacent the Adobe Creek Channel .
+He and six of his Mormon friends built custom homes there — each with a room over the garage.

-In the mid-1960s, May Court was fully developed, later adding the first photo-voltaic powered home to the neighborhood.
+In the mid-1960s, May Court was fully developed and later the first solar-powered home was added to the neighborhood.
 In 1977, the largest undeveloped site along Middlefield Road–just south of the Adobe Creek channel, was slated for development as below-market-rate, high-density residences.
-Instead, the flood channel was upgraded: the entire ground level was filled, packed, and raised above flood grade to support the development of custom homes along the new Ensign Way and the construction of the LDS Meetinghouse for the large community of Palo Alto Mormons (two congregations now share the building).
+Instead, the flood channel was upgraded: the entire ground level was filled, packed, and raised above flood grade to support the development of custom homes along Ensign Way and the construction of the LDS Meetinghouse for the large community of Palo Alto Mormons.

 Two World War II vintage Quonset huts originally lined Middlefield adjacent the Adobe Creek channel, housing a ballet studio and an auto repair garage.
 In the 1980s, after the City forced their removal and closure, the lots were developed as residences.
-Lorna Affleck of May Court continued the ballet studio at the closed high school at the Cubberley Community Center but closed it after conversion proved impractical.
+Lorna Affleck of May Court moved the ballet studio to the closed Cubberley High School, but closed it after conversion proved impractical.